What Is Data Access Governance (DAG)?

 Managing Access to Structured and Unstructured Data

-Structured data refers to information that is highly organized and easily searchable in databases, often stored in rows and columns.
+Structured data refers to highly organized and easily searchable information in databases, often stored in rows and columns.
 Examples include customer records, financial transactions, and inventory data.

 Data without structure presents unique challenges.
 It is not easy to organize or analyze.
 However, it often contains critical business information and sensitive details, such as intellectual property, customer communications, and confidential documents.